 Example: Suppose you have an out-patient surgery that has an approved amount of $80000.
 Let's assume the surgical team (surgeon and/or anesthesiologist) do not accept assignment.
 Your bill would be $16000 for your 20% co-insurance, plus $12000 for your Part B excess.
 That's $28000 in total amount due.
 The higher you are billed, the higher your responsibility will be, without additional insurance.
 Also remember for the above situation, only Medicare Supplement Plans F, C, and G will pay that Part B excess amount.
 Medicare Advantage Plan, on the other hand, largely eliminate this common issue.
 Depending on the Medicare Advantage plan selected, your cost for the above situation could be as little as a few hundred dollars, or subject to a significantly lower out-of-pocket maximum amount due.
 Understanding what's available is part of what we help people with.

-The Part B excess of 15% is actually new for 2021.
+The Part B excess of 15% is actually new as of 2021 and beyond.
 Previously the amount providers were allowed to add to "approved amounts" was 10%.
 That means that for 2021 and beyond, the Part B excess allowance has increased by 50%.
 A Part B excess charge in 2018 for $4000 might be $6000 in 2021.
 This can be greatly mitigated by the use of quality Medicare Advantage Plans, or by increasing Medicare Supplement coverage to the more comprehensive plans.
 That will be discussed in the next section.